WelterDevelopment/ConTeXt-IDE-WinUI/README.md

 The app can be installed via the Microsoft store on x64 devices with Windows 10 version 17763 and up: <a href='https://www.microsoft.com/store/apps/9NN9Q389TTJR?cid=storebadge&ocid=badge'><img src='https://developer.microsoft.com/store/badges/images/English_get_L.png' alt='English badge' height=20 /></a>

 ### Known bugs and missing features
-Bugs and Limitations that are directly caused by the current implementation of Project Reunion 0.8:
+Bugs and Limitations:
-- No app lifecycle methods (open files from the Windows Explorer, check for unsaved files on app closing, ...)
+- No app lifecycle methods (open files from the Windows Explorer)
 - No windowing (The pdf output cannot be undocked from the app)
-- Graphic glitches with the new WebView2 control (weird and random thin white borders at the top and left edges; suddenly occuring thick margins at the bottom and right edges)
-- The ribbon is not part of the window's title bar.
-The Minimize/Maximize/Close buttons look different from the buttons the system is using.
-- The context menu of the Application Log (RichTextBlock) shows white text when the dark theme is applied in the system settings and the white theme is applied in the app.

-All these Issues will get fixed in ~Q4 2021
+- No line wrapping
+- No code folding

 ### Changelog
+#### 1.10.5 (2021-11-29)
+- Serious design improvements using the new Windows 11 styled controls.
+- DropDownButtons are now easier distinguishable from Buttons and ToggleButtons
+- Theme and accent color are changeable at runtime without bugs
+- The use of the accent color is much more sensible now
+- Important bug fixes

+#### 1.10.4 (2021-11-28)
+- File outline: you always see in which section of your document you are working in.
+- Project dropdown instead of side panel: remove all the clutter so you can concentrate on just your tex file(s) and the pdf output.
+- Improved application log: You can now also see the console output from the context.exe compiler.
+- When you close the app and have unsaved opened files, there will be a prompt that asks you whether you want to save these files.

 #### 2021-06-01 (Version 1.5.0)
 - You can now install and update ConTeXt modules directly from the source (CTAN or ConTeXtGarden)
 - Added a Setting for the editor's font size